 - Generate personalized Feng Shui readings based on your Bazi (birth date and time)

-- Identify favorable or conflicting elements using Five Element theory
+- Identify favorable or conflicting elements using Five-Element theory

 - Analyze room layouts, directions, and furniture arrangements using image input